 2. Focus on Connecting.
 Peaceful parenting doesn't work without connection.
 So before you change anything else with your child, start

-bond.
-Otherwise, you'll drop your punishments, but your child still won't feel motivated to "do right" and you'll just see more testing behavior.
-Start
+building up your bond.
+Otherwise, you'll drop your punishments, but your child still won't feel motivated to "do right" and you'll just see more testing

 behavior.
 Start spending at least 15 minutes connecting one-on-one with each child daily, just following his lead and pouring your love into him.
 You'll

 be amazed at the difference in the way he responds to your requests.

 3. Explain what's happening.
 Once you see more connection and cooperation, initiate a discussion.
 "You know how I used to yell at you and send you to your room when you broke the rules?
 Have you noticed that I've been yelling a lot less?
 I'm so sorry that I've gotten into a bad habit of yelling so much.
 I love you so much, and I know you try hard.
 You don't deserve to be yelled at, no matter what.
+No one does.
 When you're upset, I want to help you with those feelings and with whatever problem you're having.
 I think you'll learn more from cleaning up your messes than from being punished, don't you?
 Let's work together to solve the problems that come up, okay?"

 4. Ask for cooperation.
 "We still have all the same rules.
 Our most important rule is that in this house we treat each other with kindness.
 I'm going to work very hard not to yell at you, and to really listen and be kind.
 Do you think you can work on this rule, too, and be kind to your sister?"